nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Viewing help : `help`

-Shows a message with a link to the user guide, explaining how to use the commands with detailed descriptions.
+If you require additional assistance, the `help` command shows a message with a link to the user guide, explaining how to use the commands with detailed descriptions.

 Format: `help`

 ![help message](images/helpmsg.png)

 ### Adding a person: `add`